COVID-19 placed an immense strain on the play, active recreation and sport system in New Zealand.

 Our funding package to date includes:

-- An investment of $4.6m was made in June 2020 to assist professional sport in New Zealand to navigate the initial phases of recovery.
-This investment was for the ANZ Premiership Netball League and clubs, Wellington Phoenix, Vodafone Warriors and Super Rugby teams to help them remain viable and return to competition.
-Up to $5.5m has subsequently been approved for the New Zealand Breakers, Vodafone Warriors, and Wellington Phoenix to contribute to increased costs, incurred directly as a result of COVID-19, of participating in their respective 2021 NBL, NRL and A-League seasons.
+- An investment of $4.6m was made in June 2020 to assist professional sport in New Zealand to navigate the initial phases of recovery, meet cost increases directly due to Covid-19, and participate in 2020 and 2021 seasons.
+This investment supported the ANZ Premiership Netball League and clubs, Wellington Phoenix, Vodafone Warriors and Super Rugby teams, New Zealand Breakers, Vodafone Warriors, and Wellington Phoenix.

-- A $68 million activation fund (Tū Manawa Active Aotearoa) to provide physical activity opportunities for tamariki and rangatahi - $34 million is from the Sport Recovery Package with the remaining $34 million from existing Sport NZ baseline budgets.
+- A $68m activation fund, Tū Manawa Active Aotearoa, to provide physical activity opportunities for tamariki and rangatahi - $34m is from the Sport Recovery Package with the remaining $34m from existing Sport NZ baseline budgets.
 Tū Manawa is focused on tamariki and rangatahi who are less active, or missing out on opportunities for play, active recreation and sport.

-- Additional investment of $25.4 million for Sport NZ’s Investment Partners to respond to the pandemic.
-This funding included support for Regional Sports Trusts and National Partners to Reset and Rebuild as well as support for specific sports with the cost of running their national leagues affected by COVID-19.
-A breakdown of how much Reset and Rebuild funding has gone to each partner is available on our Partner Support page.
+- Additional investment of $25.4m for Sport NZ’s Investment Partners to respond to the pandemic.
+This funding included support for Regional Sports Trusts and National Partners to Reset and Rebuild,and $4.7m to support specific sports with the cost of running their national leagues affected by COVID-19.
+A breakdown of how much Reset and Rebuild and National Leagues funding has gone to each partner is available on our Partner Support page.

-- $15 million into the Community Resilience Fund 2 to provide short-term assistance to a broad range of community organisations across the play, active recreation and sport sector, which had been impacted by the loss of membership fees and Class 4 revenues.
-A list of the organisations that received funding is available on our Community Resilience Fund page.
+- The Community Resilience Fund 2 provided short-term assistance in 2020/21 to a broad range of community organisations across the play, active recreation and sport sector, which had been impacted by the loss of membership fees and Class 4 revenues.
+A list of the organisations that received funding is available here: Community Resilience Fund - Phase Two (PDF).

-- $9.3 million to improve facilities for New Zealand’s upcoming hosting of world cups: Rugby World Cup 2021, ICC Women’s Cricket World Cup 2022, and scoping support for the FIFA Women’s Football World Cup 2023.
-Many of the match venues and training grounds that teams will use are being upgraded to provide gender neutral, fit-for-purpose, multi-sport amenities for players, referees and umpires.
+- $15.1 million to improve facilities for New Zealand’s hosting of world cups: Rugby World Cup 2021, ICC Women’s Cricket World Cup 2022, and the FIFA Women’s Football World Cup 2023.
+Many of the match venues and training grounds were upgraded to provide gender neutral, fit-for-purpose, multi-sport amenities for players, referees and umpires.

-- High Performance Sport NZ has developed its 2024 Strategy with a focus on three key system shifts which will advance the high performance sport system’s recovery from COVID-19 by stimulating the performance pathway for athletes and coaches, supporting athlete and coach wellbeing and providing greater financial certainty for NSOs. $33.2m of Recovery funding will support the delivery of this strategy, aligned to our outcomes of Strengthen and Adapt and Different and Better.
+- High Performance Sport NZ's 2024 Strategy has a focus on three key system shifts which advance the high performance sport system’s recovery from COVID-19 by stimulating the performance pathway for athletes and coaches, supporting athlete and coach wellbeing and providing greater financial certainty for NSOs. $33.2m of Recovery funding will support the delivery of this HPSNZ Strategy, aligned to our outcomes of Strengthen and Adapt and Different and Better.

-- $1m has been invested into a two-year pilot for Sport Diplomacy to utilise our sport assets and event platforms to develop and maintain international influence and relations, resulting in economic growth and delivering social outcomes.
-We will work with key agencies, including the Ministry of Foreign Affairs and Trade, New Zealand Trade and Enterprise, and Tourism New Zealand, NSOs and international networks to develop a Sport Diplomacy Strategy for Aotearoa, New Zealand.
+- $1m has been invested into Sport Diplomacy to utilise our sport assets and event platforms to develop and maintain international influence and relations, resulting in economic growth and delivering social outcomes.
+We are working with key agencies, including the Ministry of Foreign Affairs and Trade, New Zealand Trade and Enterprise, and Tourism New Zealand, NSOs and international networks to develop a Sport Diplomacy Strategy for Aotearoa, New Zealand.